niko/goconfd/README.md

 This is sort of a combination of [etcd](https://github.com/coreos/etcd) [1] and [confd](https://github.com/kelseyhightower/confd) [2].

-[1] without a lot of stuff that may or may not be usefull to you.
+[1] without a lot of stuff that may or may not be useful to you.
-[2] without more stuff that may or may not be usefull to you.
+[2] without more stuff that may or may not be useful to you.

 goconfd features:

 * A simple JSON serving HTTP server
-* deep link capabities
+* deep link capabilities
-* integrated templating engine (just go templates for now; request others if you have a need for that)
+* integrated template engine (just go templates for now; request others if you have a need for that)
 * blocking requests

 Or in terms of HTTP verbs: